HewlettPackard/hpe-sd-cloud/kubernetes/templates/postgres-db/README.md

 # PostgreSQL DB deployment example for supporting Service Director Kubernetes deployment

-**NOTE** For production environments you should either use an external, non-containerized database or create an image of your own.

 This is a postgres-db Kubernetes (K8S) deployment example for supporting the Service Director Kubernetes deployment for the [Helm Chart](/kubernetes/helm).
 It deploys the PostgreSQL container into a kubernetes cluster Pod.

 It will create a Pod with an PostgreSQL database prepared to install Service Director as recommended.
 There is a `sa` user (password is `secret`) with all the privileges required for a Service Activator installation.
 The image also supports health check which is used for a [RedinessProbes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)

 PostgreSQL requires a volume in order to store the database files, therefore a PersistentVolume and PersistentVolumenClaim has been added to the deployment file.
 The storage values can be increased to adjust the storage data to your requirements, the storage path can be change to create the volume in an alternative folder that suits you.

+**NOTES**:
-**NOTE**: A guidance in the amount of Memory and Disk for the PostgreSQL database K8S deployment is that it requires 2GB RAM and minimum 512M free Disk space on the assigned K8S Node.
+- **Memory usage**: A guidance in the amount of Memory and Disk for the PostgreSQL database K8S deployment is that it requires 2GB RAM and minimum 512M free Disk space on the assigned K8S Node.
 The amount of Memory of course depends of other applications/pods running in same node.
 In case K8S master and worker-node are in same host, like Minikube, then minimum 5GB RAM is required.

+- **For production environments:**
+  - You should either use an external, non-containerized database or create an image of your own.
+  - Take note that this is a DB standalone example and its ports are exposed through a NodePort, but this has to be avoided in a production environment to strenghten security.
+And, in most of the cases, there is no need to expose DB ports.
+If necessary, consider using other alternatives (like using a LoadBalancer) instead.

 **IMPORTANT**: Before deploying Service Director a namespace with the name "sd" must be created.
 In order to generate the namespace, run:

     kubectl create namespace sd

 **IMPORTANT**: PostgreSQL needs to store its data on persistent storage, therefore a persistent volume must be available.
 A persistent volume (PV) is a cluster resource that you can use to store data for a pod and it persists beyond the lifetime of that pod.
 The PV is backed by networked storage system such as  NFS.
 You can find more info [here](../../docs/PersistentVolumes.md)  on how to setup to your cluster for automatic creation of PV.

 Previously to this step you need to generate some persistent volumes in Kubernetes.
 Some Kubernetes distributions as Minikube or MicroK8S run in a single node and supports PV of type hostPath out-of-the-box.
 These PersistentVolumes are mapped to a directory inside the running Kubernetes instance and the provisioning is managed automatically, therefore the PV will be generated for your PostgreSQL pods and you don't need to do the setup that follow.